zocker-160/ifm/doc/usage.rst

 ``warning: can't solve game ([num] tasks ignored)``
-       The game is unsolvable because you're explicitly ignoring tasks and/or items, using the :keyword:`ignore` attribute.
+       The game is unsolvable because you're explicitly ignoring tasks and/or items, using the :samp:`ignore` attribute.

 ``warning: no matching style command``
-       You've used :keyword:`endstyle` without a matching
-       :keyword:`style`.
-You probably have too many :keyword:`endstyle` commands.
+       You've used :samp:`endstyle` without a matching :samp:`style`.
+You probably have too many :samp:`endstyle` commands.

 ``warning: unexpected style: [name] (expected [name])``
-       You've used :keyword:`endstyle` with an argument that doesn't match the argument of the corresponding :keyword:`style`.
-You might have missed out another :keyword:`endstyle` somewhere, or have too many.
+       You've used :samp:`endstyle` with an argument that doesn't match the argument of the corresponding :samp:`style`.
+You might have missed out another :samp:`endstyle` somewhere, or have too many.

 ``warning: style [name] referenced but not defined``
        An object in your input uses the specified style, but it isn't